-However, there is little point in recommending funding for implementation of a subbasin plan when

-The largest major tributary to the Columbia River Basin is the Snake River, which is more than 1,000 miles long. the objectives for the plan cannot be reached under current harvest regimes.
+However, there is little point in recommending funding for implementation of a subbasin plan when the objectives for the plan cannot be reached under current harvest regimes.
 If, for example, a wildlife mitigation project aims to re-establish an elk herd in a subbasin, and existing regulations will allow for overly aggressive harvest of the herd while it is first being established, there is good reason to doubt whether the project can succeed.